jaykrell/tru64/readme.txt

  $ cxx -oldcxx 1.o
 => success

- From here we have already built:

-At least:
- bash current release (5.1.8)
- tar (1.34)
- make current release (4.3)
- gcc 3.4.6
- gcc 4.7.4
- tcl current release (8.6)
- sed current release (4.8)
- m4 current release (1.4.18)
- python 2.7
- xz
- gzip
- diff
- bzip2
- gdb 7.4
- iconv
- gettext
- gmp
- mpfr
- mpc
- libtool
+From here I have built, at least: tar (1.34)                           important to extract source make current release (4.3)           ?important for handling makefiles, esp. for out of tree builds? bootstrap first make 3.81? bash current release (5.1.8)         possibly important? gcc 3.4.6                            very useful? or try vendor cc more?; does not require gmp/mpfr/mpc; not much worse than 4.7.4? gcc 4.7.4                            latest gcc release that supports tru64 tcl current release (8.6)            for running gcc tests eventually sed current release (4.8)            suspected would fix a problem but turned out not relevant m4 current release (1.4.18)          for eventual autoconf gawk current 5.1.0                   for gcc option parsing python 2.7                           for my own build scripts; configure -disable-ipv6 xz current 5.2.5                     to decompress source (could be done on other hosts) gzip current 1.10                    to decompress source (could be done on other hosts? vendor works?) bzip2 current 1.0.8                  ditto? diff current 3.7                     some test harness seemed to fail with vendor diff gdb old 7.4                          (newer requires a more capable C++ compiler, this version was chosen "randomly" and work) iconv current 1.16                   wanted by something? gettext current 0.19.8.1             popular dependency? optional? gmp versions?
+4.3.2 ?and?
+6.2.1?     used by newer gcc mpfr versions?
+2.4.2 ?and?
+4.1.0?    used by newer gcc mpc version?
+0.8.1 ?and?
+1.2.1?      used by newer gcc libtool 2.4.6                        dependency of guile? nettle                               for eventual openssl/openssh pkgconfig                            wanted by something? (guile?) -with-internal-glib libunicodestring                     wanted by something? (guile?) grep current 3.6

- and much more
+ and more

 CC=cc CFLAGS="-pthread -c99" are good parameters to configure for native cc.